How do you pronounce your name?

 It's pronounced "eye YAWN uh," with the stress on the middle syllable!

-BEASTS OF PREY is a Pan-African fantasy inspired by my exploration of heritage as an African-American woman.
-It follows two Black teenagers who must venture into a forbidden, magical jungle to hunt down the ancient creature menacing their home--before they become the hunted.
+BEASTS OF PREY is a Pan-African inspired fantasy that follows two Black teenagers who must venture into a forbidden, magical jungle to hunt down the ancient creature menacing their home--before they become the hunted.
 It promises all the things I adore--monsters, mythos, and #BlackGirlMagic.

 When does BEASTS OF PREY come out?

-Why do you call BEASTS OF PREY a “Pan-African” fantasy?
+Why do you call BEASTS OF PREY a “Pan-African” inspired fantasy?